Dr. John Gerdy has been a guest on numerous radio, TV, and news platforms

-Music, he argues, is better suited for the “global, information-based, creative economy — and world community — of today and the future.”
+Music, he argues, is better suited for the “global, information-based, creative economy — and the world community — of today and the future.”
 Gerdy has played guitar since high school and performs in a blues band as Willie Marble.

-Especially on the week of the Super Bowl, football players will defend the experience as vital for having taught them teamwork, discipline, persistence.
+Especially on the week of the Super Bowl, football players will defend the experience as vital for having taught them teamwork, discipline, and persistence.
 Gerdy said he has no doubt that’s true.